Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-57-cat-and-mouse-pt2-worlds-in-the-dark.md

 Bill’s elbow started healing almost as soon as he broke it, though she had to do a one-handed push-up to get to her feet.
 The ribs, though, were sending spikes of pain through her and making breathing difficult.

 Fucking *Hell.* So he wasn’t just a boy scout after all.
 The fucker moved so goddamned fuckin’ fast she couldn’t *see* what the fuck he’d done.
-One second she was about to close with him and stab the fucker right in the heart, and the next---
+One second she was about to close with him and stab the fucker right in the heart, and the nex-

 And now he was running away, too!